ncatlab/nlab-content/pages/8/9/6/6/16698/content.md

 ## Generalizations

-The modularity theorem was extended to the case of elliptic curves over real quadratic fields by Freitas-Le Hung-Siksek, and work in progress by Caraiani-Newton extends this to the case of elliptic curves over imaginary quadratic fields.
+The modularity theorem was extended to the case of elliptic curves over real quadratic fields by Freitas-Le Hung-Siksek in [FLS15](#FLS15), and work in progress by Caraiani-Newton extends this to the case of elliptic curves over imaginary quadratic fields.

-More generally, the term "modularity" is often applied to mean the question of whether a Galois representation comes from a modular form or one of its higher-dimensional generalizations such as [[Hilbert modular forms]] or [[Siegel modular forms]].
+More generally, the term "modularity" is often applied to mean the question of whether a [[Galois representation]] comes from a modular form or one of its higher-dimensional generalizations such as [[Hilbert modular forms]] or [[Siegel modular forms]].

 ## Related concepts